 Pretending to be the delivery guy, my hubby rang the door bell, but instead of answering the door, (in Home Alone style) I loudly played the part of the movie where the Little Nero’s Pizza guy hears gun shots from behind the door that scare him away.
 The birthday boy and his guests were all majorly surprised and nervous, until I announced that it was all just a Home Alone joke. :o)

-My eldest and his Home Alone pizza cookie cake for his seventh birthday party.
+My eldest and his Home Alone pizza cookie cake for his eighth birthday party.